Northeastern University Scholarships (2025–2026)

 Are there scholarships tied directly to Honors?

 Yes.
-In addition to flagship awards, the Honors Program funds its own scholarships and grants (listed above) to support research, travel, and global learning.
+Northeastern’s Honors Program funds its own scholarships and grants to support global learning, research, and enrichment — in addition to university-wide merit awards.

 When will I know if I’m admitted?

-*Test scores listed are estimates based on admitted Honors student profiles; Northeastern does not publish official cutoffs.
+*Test score estimates are based on admitted Honors student profiles; Northeastern does not publish minimums.